sstendahl/KARIN/README.md

 **KARIN: Keen Analysis for Reflectivity Involving Neutrons**

 KARIN is a data analysis kit for Neutron- and X-Ray reflectivity.
 Note that this is a very early alpha.
-Development is done on Fedora so testing is mostly focused on GNU/Linux, however limited testing is done on Windows 11 as well.
-In time I am planning to release an installer for Windows as well as RPM and Deb packages for GNU/Linux distributions.
+Development is done on Fedora so testing is mostly focused on Linux, however limited testing is done on Windows 11 as well.
+In time I am planning to release an installer for Windows as well as RPM and Deb packages for Linux via Fedora and Ubuntu respectively.

 Currently working features include:
 - A Sample Database prototype (SampleDB).
 The SampleDB gets its information from the included csv file.
-At the current stage it is not possible to manually add samples to the SampleDB other than by editing the csv file.
 Both specular and off-specular measurements of the selected Samples are loaded automatically when closing the SampleDB.
 The shortkey Ctrl+D opens SampleDB.
 - When loading multiple measurements simultaniously, it is possible to shift them vertically in the SampleDB for easy comparison.
 - A vertical line can be inserted in order to compare vertically shifted plots.
 This line can be dragged around by the mouse pointer
 - Automated peak detection, peak positions can be adjusted by dragging them using the mouse pointer while in drag mode.
 - Manual peak insertion or removal while in Add peak mode or in Remove Peak mode respectively.

 Features that are planned in the semi-short term include, but are not limited to:
-- Adding and removing samples from SampleDB
-- Edit existing sample from Sample DB
+- Editing of existing samples from Sample DB
 - Ability to switch between X-ray and Neutron data
 - Manual settings for e.g. wavelength and vertical shift.
 - Normalization of measurements